francisengelmann/francisengelmann.github.io/guides.md

 [Add commands to the figure]

-### The git graph
+### The git-graph
-Each commit corresponds to exactly one
+Each commit corresponds to exactly one node in the git-graph.
+With `git checkout` you can quickly jump between the different nodes in the graph.
+Here you have to be careful: depending on how you manipulate the graph you can end up with nodes that are no longer reachable!
+[Put in example figure]

+Branches are exactly what the name says: just another branch in the git-graph.
+Nothing new to learn here except for the commands.

 ## PyCharm (Draft)
 ### Code-Completion